 In striving for a more patient-centric approach, some of our interviewees said they faced several barriers.
 Some in the company thought that with all the regulations around product development and collecting patient data, it is better to take a less risky approach to ensure compliance.
 Others were told by their teams, “I know this space, I know the patients,” and didn’t think anything more needed to be done.
 Even as companies got further along in adapting and evolving the culture and process, they were often stymied by competing or changing priorities and limited resources.

 The industry leaders we interviewed told us that companies need to be willing to accept a certain amount of risk to advance patient-centric initiatives.
 As one interviewee told us, “Legal, compliance, and regulatory issues are good excuses to stick with the status quo, but we have to move past that.
 It IS risky to be patient-centric.
 You also have to think about what you’ll actually be able to do with patient feedback, because if you talk to patients, and they give you feedback and you don’t act on it, they are going to know.”
-Many of our interviewees emphasised the importance of telling patients what is feasible, and what is not.
+Many of our interviewees emphasized the importance of telling patients what is feasible, and what is not.

 “Legal, compliance, and regulatory issues are good excuses to stick with the status quo, but we have to move past that.
 It is risky to be patient-centric.
 You also have to think about what you’ll actually be able to do with patient feedback, because if you talk to patients and they give you feedback and you don’t act on it, they are going to know.”